NalishJain/IIITD-PYQs/README.md

 Let's work together to build a comprehensive collection of past year questions!
 Feel free to explore the existing directories and papers.
 If you cannot find a specific course, consider contributing to fill the gap!

-## Disclaimer

-Please ensure that the sharing of past year questions aligns with your institution's policies and ethical standards.
-Respect academic integrity and avoid sharing solutions or any content that violates academic honesty.

 ## Contact
 If you have any questions, suggestions, or concerns, feel free to open an issue or contact me.